pymc-devs/pymc-data-umbrella/webinars/intro_to_array_operations/index.md

 a*b
 ```

-We transpose a to reshape it along a new axix
+We transpose a to reshape it along a new axis

 ```{code-block}
 :class: thebe